talhanai/public--OOP-Fall21/4 Classes and Objects/Pointers to Objects/Readme.md

 // B
 // 89
 ```
 From the above example, we can use the pointer object like a standard object, but instead of using `.` dot notation, we instead use the `->` arrow (formally the _member access specifier_) notation to access _members_ (data variables and methods) of the pointer object.
+To create a new pointer object, and call the constructor to initialize the variables, we can use the `new` expression.

 ```diff
 // invalid